 43. Matte Paper

-Another option for our posters, matte paper isn’t glossy and has very little sheen.
+One of paper options for our posters, matte paper isn’t glossy and has very little sheen.

 44. Luster Paper